purdeaandrei/renault_symbol_car_ac_force_air_recirculation_always_on/README.md

 as they have the following control unit:
 ![image of the front side of the car AC control unit](pictures/20200517_062006_front_side.jpg)

+The label has the following number, which is probably a part number: `8200531471` Also the following identifiers appear: `VE 69530006` , and `VTH N103904R`

 # BOM
 - 1 Pro Micro
 - 6 wires ( 3 going to observe led states, 1 going to observe and simulate press, 2 for ground and power)